-Cynch is committed to protecting and securing your personal information.
+Cynch is committed to protecting and securing your personal and business information.

 We employ appropriate technical, administrative and physical procedures to protect personal information from unauthorised disclosure, loss, misuse or alteration.